 Speakers highlighted the critical challenges posed by violent extremism and terrorism today on their development and security, including the role of foreign terrorist fighters and identified opportunities to intensify national, regional, and international efforts to combat the threat.
-A number of representatives also shared experiences and lessons learned from their CVE programs and initiatives.
 Speakers noted that while terrorism and violent extremism are not new challenges, there has been a qualitative change in that it is increasingly transnational, with complex security dynamics where the lines between insurgent and armed groups, extremists, and terrorists are blurred, and the movement of foreign fighters have added new security concerns in their destination and transit countries, as well as at home.
 Additional statements from the floor were made by high level participants from the United Arab Emirates, Jordan, and Norway, highlighting the importance of collective international action to prevent violent extremism and terrorism and underscoring the support of these states for a multidimensional CVE approach.